DataDog/datadog-api-client-go/api/v1/datadog/docs/LogsArithmeticProcessor.md

 ### NewLogsArithmeticProcessor

-`func NewLogsArithmeticProcessor(expression string, target string, ) *LogsArithmeticProcessor`
+`func NewLogsArithmeticProcessor(expression string, target string, type_ string, ) *LogsArithmeticProcessor`

 NewLogsArithmeticProcessor instantiates a new LogsArithmeticProcessor object This constructor will assign default values to properties that have it defined,